 C. Haldwell [an annotation gives his name as Charles Haldwell]

-- Maria Lubiniecki, born 1884-85 (aged 13 in 1898) in Austria, alive on 16 September 1962, when she named as a surviving sister, “Mrs. Marianna Gresgow, Windsor, Ont.,” in the death notice of her brother Julian.
+- Maria Lubiniecki, born 1884-85 (aged 13 in 1898), presumably at Jazłowiec (but the town’s Greek Catholic baptismal records for 1884 are lost), alive on 16 September 1962, when she named as a surviving sister, “Mrs. Marianna Gresgow, Windsor, Ont.,” in the death notice of her brother Julian.
 As Mary Lubiniecka she married 21 May 1905 at Winnipeg, Peter Greskiw.
 We have not found this couple in the 1906 or 1911 census.

-2. Marian Lubiniecki, son of Anton(ius) Lubiniecki and Maria (or Mariana) Nasadnik or Nyczek, was born about 1878 (aged 19 in 1898, 28 in 1906) in Austria, and was living 1919 (the earliest possible date of birth of his son Frank) but died before 26 November 1931 (when his wife is called a widow in her death certificate).
+3. Marian Lubiniecki, son of Anton(ius) Lubiniecki and Maria (or Mariana) Nasadnik or Nyczek, was born 21 September 1878 at an unstated address in Jazłowiec (aforesaid), was baptized (as Marianus) there the same day in the Greek Catholic church, and was living 1919 (the earliest possible date of birth of his son Frank) but died before 26 November 1931 (when his wife is called a widow in her death certificate).
 The statement of his granddaughter Lorraine (Gregrash) Barlow that “Marian … was approaching the age of conscription” when the family left Austria accords well with the arrival date in Canada of about 1895-97 attested for his brother Julian (see below).
-He married 25 January 1902 at Mountain, Manitoba, Maria Ludwina Witwicki, said to have been born 3 March 1878 in Austria (although the 1901 census gives the date as 15 February 1880), died 26 November 1931 at Gilbert Plains, Manitoba, aged 53 years, of carcinoma of the liver, and buried the following day in the Greek Catholic Cemetery on the northwest quarter of Section 32, Township 22, Range 20 West of the Principal Meridian, daughter of Ignac (later “Angus”) Witwicki, from Jazłowiec aforesaid, by his wife Magdalena Wecław (per the church register; descendants have given her surname as Wenzel).
+He married 25 January 1902 at Mountain, Manitoba, Maria Ludwina Witwicki, born 4 February 1880 in house no. 359, Jazłowiec, baptized the next day as a Maria (no middle name stated), daughter of Ignatius Witwicki (son of Joannes Witwicki and Anna Czajkowska), agricola, and Magdalena Węcław (daughter of Marcellus Węcław and Anna Malewicz), died 26 November 1931 at Gilbert Plains, Manitoba, aged 53 years, of carcinoma of the liver, and buried the following day in the Greek Catholic Cemetery on the northwest quarter of Section 32, Township 22, Range 20 West of the Principal Meridian, daughter of Ignac (later “Angus”) Witwicki, from Jazłowiec, by his wife Magdalena Węcław (per the church register; descendants have given her surname as Wenzel).
 According to Lorraine (Gregrash) Barlow, “The Lubinieckis and Witwickis knew each other in the old country.’
 Marian and Mary met again in Canada and married here.”
 Their marriage record (which repeatedly gives his surname as “Lobniecki”) states their place of residence as Mountain, Manitoba, and his occupation as farmer; the witnesses were Wincenti Jankiewcz and Jan Witwicki, both of Mountain.
 Marian is listed in the 1906 census of the Keld District, near Dauphin, Manitoba, as “M. Lubinicki” of Section 24, in Township 23, range 21 West of the Principal Meridian, with no livestock holdings, and the dates of his and his wife’s immigration to Canada being given as 1898 and 1899 (?), respectively.
 As “Maryan Lubinicky” he was later patented the southwest corner of this section, which is the address given for his wife in her death certificate.
 It will be noted that this land was on the same section as that of his brother Julian; the listings of their two families are separated by only one household in the 1906 census.
 We have not found him in Ancestry.com’s transcription of the 1911 census.
 Issue:

 - Josephine (Sister Adeline) Lubiniecki, R.N., O.S.B., born 18 October 1902 in Gilbert Plains Municipality, near Dauphin, died 12 October 1998 at St. Benedict’s Monastery, Middlechurch, Manitoba, and buried in the cemetery there.
 According to her niece Lorraine (Gregrash) Barlow, she was known as “Jessie” as a child.
 Her name is quite illegible in the 1906 census, but the daughter aged 4 years could only be her.
 Her death notice reads, in part: